 - Go Self Employed – Be inspired by leading author Steve Strauss

 - Twig – Entrepreneurs create free Science Films to educate & inspire anyone

 Being able to profit from the alternative rhythms of time meant I was also able to attend the World Entrepreneurship Forum which took place in Singapore in 2011.
 At the event I met many inspirational people with vast experience and a wide variety of perspectives.
 They shared a common desire to use entrepreneurship as a driver to solve global problems.

 We may feel increasingly short of time but with careful thought we can solve many of these problems for ourselves as well as others.
 What is far more significant is how we explain and find answers to the fact that 4 billion people live on less than $2 a day…

-As ever, feedback and thought about the points raised in this article are very much welcomed.
+As ever, feedback and thought about the alternative rhythms of time and points raised in this article are very much welcomed.
 How does the socially conscious entrepreneur use his/her time to best effect?

 Key Learning Points: Use smart thinking to avoid the congested mainstream to profit from the alternative rhythms of time.
 Freedom to think and being able to continually learn ultimately gives you time to help solve much bigger problems.